JoshuaTatterton/BattleshipsWeb/README.md

 ------
 * This is an attempt to create an online way to play battleships with a game of battleships I have created in ruby.
 * This "should" be playable online over 2 separate computers and against a computer player if I have time to try and create an AI.
-* I will be using what I have learnt recently in Javascript and databases to make the system better.
+* I will be using what I have learnt recently in Javascript and databases to make the website better.

+To Save on typing I will assume you know the rules of battleships

 User Stories
 ----